-- 28.6.4 While the judge may expect the aircraft to be upright or inverted at certain points in the turn, the downgrades for these figures are based only on changes to rate of roll, rate of turn, and altitude. - 28.6.5 There must be a constant rate of roll.
-If the rate of roll changes, deduct no more than one (1) point per variation. - 28.6.6 If the rate of roll stops (aside from any brief pause when changing roll directions), deduct one (1) point. - 5° 28.6.7 For a rolling turn with rolls in alternating directions, the aircraft must change direction of roll at a wings-level attitude.
-If the roll direction reverses before or after the wings-level attitude, deduct one (1) point for every five (5) degrees of bank angle error at direction reversal. - The turn and the rolls must finish at the exact same time.
-If the turn and rolls do not finish at the same time, deduct one (1) point for every 5 degrees of roll remaining at the completion of the turn, or turn remaining at the completion of the roll. - 28.7 Family 3 Combinations of Lines - 123 28.7.1 All Interior Lines must be equal in length. - MR 28.7.2 All corners must have matching radii. - 28.8 Family 5 Stall Turns (aka "Hammerheads") - 28.8.1 A hammerhead is a 180 degree yaw rotation, in either direction, at the top of a vertical line. - 28.8.2 The vertical up line, vertical down line, and 45 degree entry/exit lines (if present) may all be of different length.
-Therefore, the altitude of the horizontal lines at the start and finish of the figure may be different. - During the pivot, the aircraft's CG may displace by up to one-half wingspan without penalty.
+28.6.4 While the judge may expect the aircraft to be upright or inverted at certain points in the turn, the downgrades for these figures are based only on changes to rate of roll, rate of turn, and altitude.

+28.6.6 If the rate of roll stops (aside from any brief pause when changing roll directions), deduct one (1) point.

+5° 28.6.7 For a rolling turn with rolls in alternating directions, the aircraft must change direction of roll at a wings-level attitude.
+If the roll direction reverses before or after the wings-level attitude, deduct one (1) point for every five (5) degrees of bank angle error at direction reversal.

+The turn and the rolls must finish at the exact same time.
+If the turn and rolls do not finish at the same time, deduct one (1) point for every 5 degrees of roll remaining at the completion of the turn, or turn remaining at the completion of the roll.

+28.7 Family 3 - Combinations of Lines

+123 28.7.1 All Interior Lines must be equal in length.

+MR 28.7.2 All corners must have matching radii.

+28.8.1 A hammerhead is a 180 degree yaw rotation, in either direction, at the top of a vertical line.

+28.8.2 The vertical up line, vertical down line, and 45 degree entry/exit lines (if present) may all be of different length.
+Therefore, the altitude of the horizontal lines at the start and finish of the figure may be different.

+During the pivot, the aircraft's CG may displace by up to one-half wingspan without penalty.
 The penalty for any additional displacement, either laterally or vertically, is one point per half wingspan.

-- 5° 28.8.4 If there is any rolling or pitching motion during the pivot, deduct one (1) point for every five (5) degrees. - 28.8.5 During the pivot, there is no deduction for any CG lateral motion caused by wind drift. - 28.9 Family 6 Tailslides - 5° 28.9.1 In a tailslide, the aircraft climbs vertically, stops, and slides backwards vertically before pivoting on the pitch axis to recover in a vertical down line.
+- 5° 28.8.4 If there is any rolling or pitching motion during the pivot, deduct one (1) point for every five (5) degrees. - 28.8.5 During the pivot, there is no deduction for any CG lateral motion caused by wind drift.

+28.9 Family 6 - Tailslides

+5° 28.9.1 In a tailslide, the aircraft climbs vertically, stops, and slides backwards vertically before pivoting on the pitch axis to recover in a vertical down line.